selma-belhadj/school-library/README.md

 # OOP school library

 > An app to record what books are in the library and who borrows them.
-It allows the librarian of OOP University to:
+It allows the librarian to manage the entire libray using OOP written in Ruby University to:

 - Add new students or teachers.
 - Add new books.